rajivbishwokarma/Vitis-AI-Tutorials/README.md

 Use the following code to run the video test with camera input using five threads:

 ```
-./test_video_yolov3 yolov3_voc images/image.lst -t5
+./test_video_yolov3 yolov3_voc 0 -t5
 ```

-If you have time, you can experiment by changing the detection threshold (conf_threashold) in the `ML/yolov3\_voc/yolov3\_voc.prototxt` file.
+If you have time, you can experiment by changing the detection threshold (conf_threashold) in  `~Lab/yolov3_voc/yolov3_voc.prototxt` file.
 This changes the sensitivity of the detection.
 Objects with a confidence level above the threshold are displayed.

 ![](files/pictures/detections.png)